christian-hess-94/web-design-knowledge-base/Form and Space.md

 ![[Natural Forms]]

 ![[Pasted image 20211129184957.png]]
 `Both themes can be used together.
+In this example, all the items are composed of Geometric Shapes, to keep everything organized.
+However small details like the underlining of links or the icons above are composed of imperfect, Natural Shapes`

+#### Space
-In `
+`Space `

 ---